 |Me with Carlye Hughes (L) and mother Jackie Hughes (R)|

-I've called Jackie "mother" for over 30 years.
+I called Jackie "Mother" for over 30 years.
 I'm the lucky one.

-Regular readers of The Randy Report know there are a few posts that I share annually for special occasions.
+Regular readers of The Randy Report know there are a few posts that I share annually.

 Happy Mother's Day wishes to all those fabulous, wonderful mothers who teach and nurture us all.

 When I was young, people felt sad for me because my mother passed away at a young age.
-But the universe had another plan for me.
+But the universe had another (maybe better?) plan for me.

 Because so many women were sent my way to teach, support and love on me to bring me to here.
 I think wisdom greater than mine knew it would all be more than ok.

 This Mother's Day is my first without Jackie Hughes, who I called "Mother" for over 30 years.
 She passed last summer and nothing will ever be the same.
 But what she gave me, and shaped in me, lives on.